h3tz/wca-api/readme.md

 ### Feature highlights

 #### Get the next competition registration date
->  Using the "next" option of the endpoint [comp](/V1/competitions.md)  you will receive the competitions the registration open date and time will be the next one  based on your region
+>  Using the "next" option of the endpoint [comp](/V1/competitions.md),  you will receive the competitions.
+The registration open date and time will be the next one  based on your region

 ## Endpoints that require Authentication
 wip